Who We Are

 Our Board of Directors.
 The all-volunteer board of directors meets the second Thursday of every month.
 Board members are Carol Schneider, President; Cris Wilkinson, Vice President; Pat Randall, Treasurer; Peggy Phillips, Secretary; Lori Birrell, President Emerita; Elaine Davis, Grants and Fundraising; Susan Spinella, Communications and Social Media; Marie Frauenheim, Scheduling; and Michelle Brown, Assistant Treasurer.

-The Board and volunteers of Issaquah Community Services stand with the African-American community and Black Lives Matter and all people of color in their struggle against racism and social injustice.
-We acknowledge that racism, both overt and tacit, is sewn into the fabric of our society and institutions.
-We commit to continued self-examination of our decision-making, policies, and procedures to avoid racial bias.
-Issaquah Community Service is dedicated to the equitable treatment of all clients and to making this an inclusive society where all humans are treated with respect and dignity.
+Statement of Inclusivity and Non-Discrimination.
+The board and volunteers of Issaquah Community Services support all people of color in their struggle against racism and social injustice.
+We acknowledge that racism and social inequities, both overt and tacit, are sewn into the fabric of our society and institutions.
+We commit to continued self-examination of our decision-making, policies, and procedures to avoid racial and social bias.
+Issaquah Community Service is dedicated to the equitable treatment of all clients and volunteers and to making this an inclusive community where all people are treated with respect and dignity.